-On the Isle of Grain we're more than half way through construction of a new gas-fired CHP (Combined Heat and Power) plant that will provide enough electricity for over one million homes and businesses.
+On the Isle of Grain we've started commissioning a new gas-fired CHP (Combined Heat and Power) plant that will provide enough electricity for one million homes and businesses.
 The plant will also provide excess heat to the nearby Grain Liquefied Natural Gas (LNG) facility and help save 350,000 tonnes of carbon emissions every year by replacing fossil fuels that would otherwise have been used in the LNG gasification process.